cristianglezm/EvoGarden/Planning.md

     -   **`birdBehavior`**: Governs predator AI and connects the food chain.
         -   **AI**: Uses the main `qtree` to find prey (unprotected insects or eggs).
 When not actively hunting, it implements a **patrolling AI**, selecting a random flower as a temporary destination.
         -   **Hunting**: Moves directly towards its target.
 Upon reaching the target, it "eats" it.
         -   **Nutrient Cycle**: After preying on an insect, it creates a nutrient-rich dropping.
+The eaten insect does not leave a corpse and is instead converted directly into a nutrient.

     -   **`eagleBehavior`**: The apex predator, spawned as a regulatory mechanism.
         -   **AI**: Uses the main `qtree` to find the nearest bird.